 (c) A different assessor must be designated for each submitted proposal in a given round.
 A PI is allowed to submit more than one proposal per round, but only if this rule is followed.
 If it is not followed the proposal will be rejected for that round.

 (d) The title and abstract of each proposal will be provided to a number of potential reviewers, in order for conflicts of interest to be identified prior to review.

 (e) The reviewers must identify and declare conflicts of interest.
 They must also agree to keep proposals confidential and use them only for the purpose of providing the assessments.
 Only the designated reviewer will have access to the proposals.
 With the exception of students and their mentors, reviewers must not discuss any aspect of the proposals with anyone else, including other known reviewers in the same cycle.

 4. PIs of FT proposals must be affiliated with the following partner countries or institutions: USA (including Gemini staff), Canada, Argentina, Brazil, Korea, University of Hawaii, or Japan.
 Chile has withdrawn from Fast Turnaround starting in 2021A.
 The US "open skies" policy does not apply to the Fast Turnaround program.
 Specific conditions apply; see the "Detailed eligibility" section below.
-The FT program is closed to applicants from a given partner once that partner has used 10% of its Gemini time each semester on FT programs.
+The FT program is closed to applicants from a given partner once that partner has used up its Gemini FT share for the semester.
 Approximate FT time available per semester per telescope is:

 - USA: 85 hrs (each telescope)